-Kemlock is a first-team forward, while Hardman and Oak Hill defender Grant Whitmore are on the second team of the Class AAA All-State teams, as announced today by the West Virginia Sports Writers Association.
+Those stats made her a lock for a first-team position on the Class AAA All-State squad, announced recently by the West Virginia Sports Writers Association.

-Oak Hill goalkeeper Brett Garris was an honorable mention choice.
+Oak Hill’s Brianna Ovalle was an honorable mention selection.

 - - -

-Phillips was honored Saturday as the boys high school soccer player of the year and captain of the Class AAA All-State team.
+Lawman was honored Friday as the high school girls soccer player of the year and the captain of the AAA all-state first team.